-A family motto can gives your kids a sense of identity.
-It can give them something to remember when they are out with their friends.
+Family mottos can give your kids a sense of identity.
+It can also give them something to remember when they are out with their friends.
 It creates a sense of unity and purpose that can get them through tough times.
 A family motto is a bit different than a family mission statement.
 A mission statement can be long, and include all the values you have for your family.
 It doesn’t need to be memorized.
 It just needs to be reviewed and referred to when making decisions.
-A family motto on the other hand, is short, and burned into the brains of the little ones.
+On the other hand, family mottos are short, and burned into the brains of the little ones.
 Our recent family motto was

 I can do hard things!